 - No Congregating: Do not congregate before or after games.
 Teams can arrive at the ball park an hour early to get warmed up when they are playing in the first game of the evening.
 When teams are not playing in the first game, please do not arrive more than 30 minutes early to get warmed up and when warming up, please try and distance your team from other teams and spectators.

 - End of Game: Lining up to shake hands with the opposing team is not permitted, and team huddles are not permitted.
 Also, remind your players while in the field, no high fives or unnecessary contact.

 - Six Feet Apart: Social distancing rules apply when in lines for the restrooms, concessions, and all other times when possible.
-The concession stand will not be open to begin the season.
-Please bring water for your player and any food and drink from home.
-Also, please encourage your player to use the restroom prior to coming to the ball park.

 Healthy Participants Only: Any players, volunteers, or spectators who are sick will not be allowed at games or practices.
 Parents and coaches must work together to check players for COVID-19 symptoms prior to games.
 Players who have household members with symptoms must stay home from games.
 Symptoms include a fever, cough, shortness of breath or difficulty breathing, chills, muscle pains, headache, sore throat, and loss of taste or smell.
 If your player has any of these symptoms, please keep them home.

 - Required Hand Washing: Players are required to wash hands or use sanitizer between every inning.
 Coaches and parents are to provide adequate hand sanitizer for every player.
 The League will provide coaches with hand sanitizer.